aquibkadri/list_godaddy_repos/README.md

 # Github Repo List

-List of repos fetched from API
+List of repos are fetched from the API.

-Library used: React
+Library used: React.js (https://react.dev/).

-This is built over Vite which is recently popular build tool over Webpack.
+This is built over Vite(https://vite.dev/) which is quite popular build tool over Webpack currently.

 Notes:

-App is also using React Router.
+App is also using React Router for navigations.

 A fork can be other set of repos itself.
 Thus, the component redering for that is handled using recursion.